foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

     When I have items in my cart
     And I visit my cart
     I see a button or link to Checkout
-    When I click that button, I am taken to an order creation page
+    When I click that button, I am taken to the new order page

 [new-order]
 title: New Order Page